 - All members of staff are expected to undertake online Prevent Duty training

 - The DSL and DDSL have attended Level 3 training with Swindon's Safeguarding Partnership

 - The headteacher and specific members of the LGB and also the Senior Leadership Team, have attended Safer Recruitment training with Swindon's Safeguarding Partnership..

 - In staff meetings, we regularly review safeguarding scenarios and share termly safeguarding updates from Swindon Safeguarding Partnership, Multi-Agency Safeguarding Hub and other pertinent information

 - The school undertakes a yearly safeguarding audit from an external provider and all outcomes are fed back to the governors and the Blue Kite Academy Trust

 First Aid and Medicines

-We have a dedicated team of First Aiders here at Ruskin who receive paediatric first aid training regularly.
+We have a team of First Aiders here at Ruskin who receive Paediatric first aid training regularly.
 We also work closely with our school nursing team.